 Prepare engaging teachers to serve a community of learners.

-The Waldorf College Education Program has adopted InTASC (Interstate New Teacher Assessment and Support Consortium) Principles.
+The Waldorf University Education Program has adopted InTASC (Interstate New Teacher Assessment and Support Consortium) Principles.
 The Education Program also endeavors to incorporate the CEC’s (The Council for Exceptional Children) worldwide mission to improve educational outcomes for individuals with exceptionalities.
-Graduates of Waldorf College’s Teacher Education Program will demonstrate the following:
+Graduates of Waldorf University’s Teacher Education Program will demonstrate the following:

 Standard #1: Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.